UPPMAX/uppmax_intro_day_1/docs/lesson_plans/20260119/README.md

 - Use `xclock` instead of `eog`
 - Replace Thunar by Pluma

+## 2026-01-19

+Goal of today: stay chill, take the time needed, do not go too fast.

+Find a better order at the start:

+- Me talking
+- Exercise what we are going to learn
+- Learners talking

+I've added two quizess, I will try these out and see how it feel.

 ## References

 - `[Tofade et al, 2013]` Tofade, Toyin, Jamie Elsner, and Stuart T. Haines.